 - Career stability: After completing an ROTC program, you will commission as a second lieutenant or an ensign.
 Having an officer’s rank means a higher paycheck, along with the benefits of a steady job, health insurance, and paid time off.

 - Before committing, think about how a military career aligns with your overarching career goals.
-Even if it doesn’t directly compare, you’ll gain valuable leadership experience that will impress most potential employers.
+Even if it doesn’t directly compare, you’ll gain valuable leadership experience that will impress most potential employers in the future.
 You’ll also still be young enough after fulfilling your service commitment to begin a second career if you desire.

 - Financial aid: Yes, there are a wide variety of scholarships available.
 However, if you are thinking about participating in ROTC solely to pay for college, the program might not be right for you.
 If you accept any scholarship at all, you must join the military after graduation.
 Don’t participate just for the funding.